biomedisa/biomedisa/README/ubuntu_keras3.md

 ```
 python3.10 -m pip install keras keras-core
 ```
-If you use PyTorch, you need to change the backend entry in `~/.keras/keras.json`.
+If you use PyTorch, you need to change the backend entry in `~/.keras/keras.json` to `torch`.

 #### Verify that your GPUs are detected
 TensorFlow: